How Training Is Designed at PAARTH

 They test whether understanding remains accessible, accurate, and usable when time is limited and pressure is high.

-The teaching approach at PAARTH is designed to meet that reality.
+The training approach at PAARTH is designed to meet that reality.

 1. Clarity Before Speed

-Speed that is built on weak understanding collapses under pressure.
+Speed built on weak understanding collapses under pressure.

 At PAARTH: